jxmot/router-log-monitor/logwatcher/README.md

 From those log entries it's possible to extract the pieces needed for the database.
 I wanted to be sure that there was sufficient details so that meaningful queries could be ran on the data.

+Here are the parts I need to parse from a log entry:

 * Time stamp of the entry
-* Which type *action* is the entry describing
+* Which type *action* is the entry describing?
 * Other pieces of information that describe the *action*

-First, the router's actions were categorized:
+First I needed to *categorize* the types of *actions* that the router could take:

 |    Description     |Category Code|
 |--------------------|-------------|